IQSS/dataverse/doc/sphinx-guides/source/developers/documentation.rst

 After sphinx is done processing the files you should notice that the html folder in ~/dataverse/doc/sphinx-guides/build directory has been updated.
 You can click on the files in the html folder to preview the changes.

-Now you can make a commit with the changes to your own fork in GitHub and submit a pull request to the dataverse repository.
+Now you can make a commit with the changes to your own fork in GitHub and submit a pull request to the original (upstream) dataverse repository.

 Table of Contents
 -----------------